-Two of the substances people most commonly abuse are alcohol and weed, but what about if they’re used together?
-People may use an alcohol and weed combination to get more of an effect for both, or to combat side effects of one or the other, but it can be risky.
+Two of the substances people most regularly use are alcohol and weed, but what about if they’re used together?
+People may use a combination of these substances to get more of an effect for both, or to combat the side effects of one or the other, but it can be risky.

 While most people who use an alcohol and weed combination report a “higher high,” the lows can also become amplified.
 For example, increased heart rate and impaired judgment symptoms are more obvious.

 Some of the symptoms of using marijuana on its own can include coordination problems, nausea, headache, increased appetite, tremors, breathing problems, anxiety, sleepiness and memory troubles.
 Other symptoms of marijuana use may include paranoia and hallucinations.

 While people might go for an alcohol and weed combination as a way to experience a more intense high, this often isn’t good.
 The effects of weed and alcohol on their own are unpredictable, and if you combine them, this is even truer.
 You are going to absorb THC more quickly when there’s alcohol in your blood, and this can increase the risk of experiencing psychotic symptoms.
 These can include paranoia, anxiety, and panic.